 By Binny Paul, Local Journalism Initiative Reporter

-This item is reprinted with permission from the Terrace, BC, Terrace Standard.
-For the complete article, click HERE
+This item is reprinted with permission from Terrace Standard.
+See article HERE.

 If you wish to comment on this story, click HERE for the Discussion Board at TheRegional.com/AlbertaChat.com